johnnyd81/rickmorty-gallery/README.md

 ## Rick and Morty Characters

-This application uses an outside api to fetch data about the characters in the cartoon Rick and Morty.
+This application uses an outside api to fetch data about the characters in the Rick and Morty cartoon.
 The application was built using next.js.

 ![image](https://github.com/johnnyd81/rickmorty-gallery/assets/95863021/a9fae7fb-bdd5-4111-b508-200aa3053e47)